fhgd/LoopyPlot/README.md

 > **_Loopy_** Plot ... you just configure what you want and everything
 > else is done in the background for you

+UPDATE: In the `new-backend` branch a new backend based on expression graphs is developed.
+This approach will lead to a cleaner code base and a easier and more flexible user interface.

 Motivation
 ----------